 Overall, Bybit has an easy-to-use trading interface with various order types and several useful tools like advanced charts and indicators that will ensure traders have an excellent trading experience.

 It’s a difficult choice between the two platforms.

-The only major point of difference is the product range, where FTX scores ahead.
+The main difference between FTX and Bybit is that FTX offers more trading products like Futures, Leveraged Tokens and Options as compared to Bybit exchange.
 Therefore, if you are looking to trade more than just perpetual futures contracts and don’t have any issues with the identity verification and KYC process, you can definitely go for FTX.